WNP496 – Legendary Animals of San Francisco

 Joseph: I wanna get them to bring that back.
 I've been making some inquiries about.

 Nicole: Yeah, absolutely.

 Arnold: So, we're moving on.
-Judy, have you got this next one?
+Judi, have you got this next one?

 Joseph: But I do show them a newspaper clipping of a letter I wrote to the Chronicle from an article by Warren Hinckle where he says that Bummer and Lazarus were Emperor Norton's dogs.
 And I wrote in saying, no they weren't.
 And I actually show it to people during the tour, but I told 'em, don't look too closely at the signature.

 Nicole: Well, it's funny, right?
 The history people remember, that's not history.
 That they want corrected, right?
 That's part of the hardest part of our jobs.
 Not that any of this is like a real job job for us, but like to try to convince people that what they've been told for their whole lives isn't exactly the way it happened.